Macizo Guaiquinima

 Human History

 The Guaiquinima region has been the traditional territory of the Ye'kwana and Pemón indigenous peoples for centuries, who navigated the surrounding rivers and used forest resources while generally avoiding the inhospitable tepui summits.
 The massif was first documented by Western explorers in the 20th century.
 The surrounding region's gold and diamond deposits attracted miners during the 20th century, with illegal mining (garimpeiro activity) remaining a persistent issue.
-The indigenous communities maintain traditional ecological knowledge of the park's river systems and lowland forests, which has informed conservation management.
+The indigenous communities maintain traditional ecological knowledge of the monument's river systems and lowland forests, which has informed conservation management.

 Park History